BuilderIO/builder/plugins/cloudinary/README.md

 ---

-## Development (Advanced)
+## Plugin Development (Advanced)
-If this plugin doesn't suit your needs and you would like to modify it for your specfic use case then read on to see how you can do so!
-Please not that custom plugins are a feature only availble on Builder.io spaces with an enterprise subscription plan.
+If this plugin doesn't suit your needs and you would like to modify it for your specific use case then read on to see how you can do so!
+Please note that custom plugins are a feature only available on Builder.io spaces with an enterprise subscription plan.
+You can find general information about plugins [here](https://www.builder.io/c/docs/plugins-overview).

 See [here](src/CloudinaryImageEditor.tsx) for the React component that powers this plugin